darcybaobao/Creative-coding-group-code/README.md

 :books::pencil2: ==How to guide:==

 To interact with 'Modern Dove,' the user needs to press the play button on the bottom left hand corner for the music to start.
-The audio will match the animation of the dove.
+The audio will match the animation of the dove that plays over 11 seconds before repeating.

 ### **Part two: Individual approach**

+:music: For this individual component, I have choosen to use the content of three audio tracks to animate my work.